shivi-ai/examples/isolines/README.md

-# Change your state of charge (SOC) and recalculate the route
+# Creat and display an isoline

-This tutorial covers the basics of building a route and showing how your SOC effects the route:
+This tutorial covers the basics of creating an isoline and showing how far a gien EV can travel:

+1. Create an isoline;
-1.  show a route on a map;
+2.  show an isoline on the map;
-2.  show charging stations and expected SOC;
-3.  show a slider that changes your EVs SOC.

-To see this example live 👉 [demo](https://chargetrip.github.io/examples/state-of-charge/).
+To see this example live 👉 [demo](https://chargetrip.github.io/examples/isolines/).

 ### Technical stack